xdamah/swagger-xdamah-examples/main-examples/extend/extend-no-controller/README.md

 }
 ```

-That and referred classes are all the code we write.
+That and referred classes, CustomOpenApiValidator.java are all the code we write.

 We do not have to write the Rest controller.
 We do not write it in this example because all the information that we code in the rest controller is present in the swagger specs and its extension.